orbuluh/fundamental/README.md

-- TODO: 778.
+- :bulb: 778.
 Swim in Rising Water